Considerations for vulnerable people

 Pandemic leave disaster payment

 If one of your workers has been directed by NSW Health to self-isolate or quarantine due to COVID-19, or they need to care for someone who has COVID-19, they may be eligible for the Australian Government’s lump sum Pandemic Leave Disaster Payment.

 SafeWork guide and reporting for workplaces

-Resources and education for businesses about prevention and preparedness for, response to and recovery after COVID-19 are available at SafeWork's Coronavirus (COVID-19): Advice and guidance for NSW workplaces.
+Resources and education for businesses about prevention and preparedness for, response to and recovery after COVID-19 are available at SafeWork's Coronavirus (COVID-19).

 State Insurance Regulatory Authority (SIRA)